areseny/testproject/README.md

 The INK API is now running.
 See [ink-client](https://gitlab.coko.foundation/INK/ink-client/) for a React front-end for creating and managing recipes.

-Be aware that the INK user credentials come from [this file](https://gitlab.coko.foundation/INK/ink-api/blob/master/.env.sample) rather than the [seed file](https://gitlab.coko.foundation/INK/ink-api/blob/master/db/seeds.rb).
+Be aware that the INK user credentials come from [this `.env` file](https://gitlab.coko.foundation/INK/ink-api/blob/master/.env.sample) rather than the [seed file](https://gitlab.coko.foundation/INK/ink-api/blob/master/db/seeds.rb).

 ## Run tests